coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/learn/post.md

 ## Refinement

-After binding resolves to success or failure, the agent must do at least one of one of:
+After binding resolves to success or failure, the agent must evaluate whether its affordance cone remains consistent with the observed episode.

+If the evidence indicates that the current cone is incomplete, over-broad, or semantically fragmented, the agent must perform at least one of:

 1. Widen the cone of the bound port
 2. Narrow the cone of the bound port
 3. Proliferate

+If the evidence supports that the current cone already captures the observed trajectory appropriately, no structural change is required.
+The identity function is permissible and reflects homeostasis:

+$$
+\Phi'_p = \Phi_p
+$$

 ### Widening